 If your lender is giving you inaccurate information, it might be time to give them a call to ask them to fix a mistake.

 Once you have verified all of your repayment options, it is time to get to planning.
-Clearly Mindy has already done her homework on the decision to file her taxes as married filing separately or married filing jointly.
+Clearly, Mindy has already done her homework on the decision to file her taxes as married filing separately or married filing jointly.
 Unfortunately, there is still more work to be done.

-The Federal Advantage and Disadvantage
+The Federal Advantage and Disadvantage in a Nutshell

-Income driven repayment plans are one of the key reasons that we encourage people to borrow student loans from the federal government instead of private lenders.
+Income-driven repayment plans are one of the key reasons that we encourage people to borrow student loans from the federal government instead of private lenders.
 Most borrowers should end up with payments at 10% of their monthly discretionary income.
 That can be a lot of money each month, but it should be affordable for most households.

-Hopefully a phone call or two will have her situation under control.
+Hopefully, a phone call or two will have her situation under control.